 - one year of structured learning activities and mentorship; and

 - access to ongoing networking opportunities.

 Throughout the year, the newly formed partnerships will work together to develop and implement a joint CBPR research project focused on improving the health and well-being of the communities involved.

-Those selected through an extensive competitive review process hail from nine states, including California, Connecticut, Georgia, Michigan, Missouri, New York, North Carolina, Pennsylvania, and Washington.
+Those selected through an extensive competitive review process hail from nine states, including California, Connecticut, Georgia, Michigan, Missouri, New York, North Carolina, Texas, and Washington.
 The teams are addressing a wide range of health equity and quality-of-life issues involving diverse populations, such as improving the well-being of older adults in rural communities, pursuing poverty solutions in one of the most racially and linguistically diverse cities in the U.S, and collaborating on interventions to prevent alcohol and drug abuse among women.

 These community-academic teams will begin their week-long program in Ann Arbor, Michigan on July 16, 2017.
-Please visit the CBPR Partnership Academy webpage to learn more about the Academy, and watch for team bios coming soon.
+Please visit the CBPR Partnership Academy webpage to learn more about the Academy, and watch for team profiles coming soon.